Responding when a loved one experiences sexual abuse

 Take care of yourself

-It’s normal to become agitated when a loved one or family member experiences abuse.
-You might experience emotions like anger, shock, guilt, and powerlessness.
-It’s important for you to also think about your own well-being.
-Loved ones of abuse victims can also receive support and counselling at Stígamót.
+It is normal to be upset when a loved one experiences abuse.
+You might experience anger, shock, guilt, and powerlessness.
+It is important for you to also think about your own well-being.
+Loved ones of abuse victims can receive support and counselling at Stígamót.

 Case procedure for victims of sexual abuse